stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 21 (P3L8) - Refinement.md

 > If the preconditions are acceptable to the abstract operation, then they must also be acceptable to the concrete operation."Affected" means "are defined differently in the concrete specification than they were in the abstract specification".

 Withdrawal only because the precondition refers to the running total instead of performing a sum on the transactions.

+### Outputs Quiz

+_Which of the three operations in the account class are affected by this part of the modeling criterion?_

+Modeling criterion:

+> Outputs produced by a concrete operation, along with any changes made to class attributes, must satisfy the abstract specification.Again, "affects" means "are defined differently in the concrete specification than they were in the abstract specification".

+All apply because all concrete post conditions refer to a running total of the account balance.